 - DUI Accidents: DUI accidents cause nearly 10,000 deaths every year in the US, and multiple times that many injuries.
 When something like this happens, you can file a personal injury claim against the intoxicated driver without worrying too much about what happens (or does not happen) in criminal court.

 - Dog Attacks: Dogs cannot be held responsible for their own behavior, but their owners can be.
 In Georgia, a dog owner can be held liable for a dog bite if he had reason to know of the dog’s aggressive tendencies before the attack occurred.

-- Motorcycle Accidents: Motorcycle accidents usually involve serious injuries, especially if the rider was not wearing a helmet.
+- Motor Vehicle Accidents: Motorcycle accidents usually involve serious injuries, especially if the rider was not wearing a helmet.
 Although Georgia law requires motorcyclists and passengers to wear helmets, it is possible to recover damages, even if the victim was not wearing a helmet at the time of the accident.

 Frequently Asked Questions (FAQs)

 Who can file a wrongful death claim?